magpylib/magpylib/docs/_pages/gallery/gallery_misc_compound.md

 In the above example, the trace is constructed in `_update`, every time the parameter `cubes` is modified.
 This can lead to an unwanted computational overhead, especially as the construction is only necessary for graphical representation.

-To make our compounds ready for heavy computation, while retaining Magpylib graphic posibilities, it is possible to provide a trace which will only be constructed when `show` is called.
+To make our compounds ready for heavy computation, while retaining Magpylib graphic possibilities, it is possible to provide a trace which will only be constructed when `show` is called.
 The following modification of the above example demonstrates this:

 ```{code-cell} ipython3
 class MagnetRingAdv(magpy.Collection):